31-Year-Old Pitcher – Los Angeles Dodgers

 Daniel Hudson Contract Information:

-Signed a minor league deal with the D-Backs in December of 2013.
+Signed a minor-league contract with the Dodgers in April of 2018.

 To instantly reveal our fantasy analysis of every player – including Daniel Hudson – simply subscribe now.

 |2010 (Multiple Teams)||23||MAJ||ARI/CWS||14||14||0||95.3||68||26||8||84||27||8||2||0||0||0||2.45||1.00|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Daniel Hudson|